7 Ways to Ensure a Smooth Home Closing

 Don’t forget about those closing costs, either!
 Your mortgage company will require proof of your down payment and closing cost funds before you seal the deal.
 Make sure those are readily available in an account so they can be transmitted electronically or sent via cashier’s check for closing.

-Borrowers should try to schedule their closings for earlier in the day to help prepare for any unexpected delays.
-You won’t want to wait until the last day on the contract to close.
-That said, you shouldn’t try to squeeze your closing into a lunch break or open meeting slot.
-If you’re able to take the day off, or a half-day, the extra time should give you some wiggle room.
-Plus, you’ll likely be excited to go check out the property after closing!
+If you choose an in-person closing, try to schedule your closing for earlier in the day and set aside enough time to allow for any unexpected delays.
+If you’re able to take the day off from work or even a half-day, the extra time will give you some wiggle room.
+Plus, you’ll likely be excited to check out your new home after closing!

 Master the Art of Closing